gluster/glusterdocs/docs/Quick-Start-Guide/Quickstart.md

 #### Purpose of this document

-This document is intended to provide a step-by-step guide to setting up GlusterFS for the first time.
-For the purposes of this guide, it is required to use Fedora 26 (or, higher) virtual machine instances.
+This document is intended to provide a step-by-step guide to setting up GlusterFS for the first time with minimum degree of complexity.
+For the purposes of this guide, it is required to use Fedora 30 (or, higher, see https://fedoraproject.org/wiki/End_of_life) virtual machine instances.

-After you deploy GlusterFS by following these steps, we recommend that you read the GlusterFS Admin Guide to learn how to administer GlusterFS and how to select a volume type that fits your needs.
-Read the GlusterFS Install Guide for a more detailed explanation of the steps we took here.
-We want you to be successful in as short a time as possible.
+After you deploy GlusterFS by following these steps, we recommend that you read the GlusterFS Admin Guide to how to select a volume type that fits your needs and administer GlusterFS.
+The GlusterFS Install Guide provides a more detailed explanation of the steps we show in this Quick Start Guide.

 If you would like a more detailed walkthrough with instructions for installing using different methods (in local virtual machines, EC2 and